LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

     ``` bash
     (CFS) $>jupyter lab
     ```
-6. Open a **RDP-Generic-BULK.ipynb**  file and run each cell to learn the RDP CFS Bulk File workflow step by step.
+6. Open a **RDP-Generic-CFS.ipynb**  file and run each cell to learn the RDP CFS File workflow step by step.

     ![figure-2](images/notebook_file.png "Notebook file")

 That completes how to run an example Jupyter Lab notebook application.

-### <a id="how_to_run_postman"></a>Run the Postman LSEG CFS Bulk API Workspace
+### <a id="how_to_run_postman"></a>Run the Postman LSEG CFS API Workspace

 Now let me turn to the Postman collection.
-The [RDP CFS Bulk Postman Workspace](https://www.postman.com/winter-water-515088/workspace/lseg-cfs-bulk-api-workspace) is a public workspace in Postman that demonstrates how to use CFS API.
+The [RDP CFS API Postman Workspace](https://www.postman.com/winter-water-515088/workspace/lseg-cfs-api-workspace) is a public workspace in Postman that demonstrates how to use CFS API.
 It contains the following collection and environment:
-- **RDP CFS Bulk API Collection**: This collection contain all HTTP requests with the RDP CFS Bulk file API.
+- **RDP CFS API Collection**: This collection contain all HTTP requests with the RDP CFS file API.
 The requests are in ordered from Step 1 to Step 5.
-- **RDP CFS Bulk API Environment**: This environment contains all parameters consumers need for requesting data with the requests in RDP CFS Bulk API Collection (including the credential).
+- **RDP CFS API Environment**: This environment contains all parameters consumers need for requesting data with the requests in RDP CFS API Collection (including the credential).

 Users can fork these Postman items to their own workspaces.
-Please follow these five steps to fork the RDP CFS Bulk Postman Workspace to a Postman workspace.
+Please follow these five steps to fork the RDP CFS Postman Workspace to a Postman workspace.

 #### 1. Create a new Postman workspace